Hurghada Tours to Luxor

 Hurghada Tours to Luxor Options

 All the excursions to Luxor from Hurghada are offered by air-conditioned private cars from Hurghada with their tour guide.
 You can choose a one-day private excursion to Luxor from Hurghada overnight to Luxor.
-You will have the chance to do Hot air Balloon in Luxor; you Can combine Luxor and Cairo in a two-day Private excursion tour from Hurghada; If you need more days in Luxor, it is also available at a special price; you can take four nights cruise excursion from Luxor to Aswan or from Aswan to Luxor in 3 nights trip.
+You can do a Hot air Balloon in Luxor; you Can combine Luxor and Cairo in a two-day Private excursion tour from Hurghada.
+If you need more days in Luxor, it is also available at a special price; you can take a four-night cruise excursion from Luxor to Aswan or from Aswan to Luxor in 3 nights.

-Sitting on the eastern bank of the River Nile, Luxor is 500 kilometres south of Cairo and 290 kilometres southwest of Hurghada.
-The easiest and most stress-free way to make a day trip to Luxor from Hurghada is on a guided tour because independent travel can be challenging.
+Luxor is on the eastern bank of the River Nile, 500 kilometres south of Cairo and 290 kilometres southwest of Hurghada.
+Because independent travel can be challenging, the easiest and most stress-free way to make a day trip to Luxor from Hurghada is on a guided tour.

 From Hurghada to Luxor by car

 The journey from Hurghada to Luxor by car is about four hours, but few visitors take the roads alone.
-It is possible to hire a private car transfer to Luxor from Hurghada if you prefer to travel independently, but you will get much more out of a visit with a professional guide.
+If you prefer to travel independently, you can hire a private car transfer to Luxor from Hurghada, but you will get much more out of a visit with a professional guide.

 Guided tours to Luxor from Hurghada

-There are many options for guided Luxor day trips, during which you will visit multiple archaeological sites in small groups or on private tours.
+There are many options for guided Luxor day trips.
+You will visit multiple archaeological sites in small groups or on private tours during these trips.
 Transport is by air-conditioned bus or a private vehicle, and pick-ups are usually from your hotel in Hurghada.

 What is the typical itinerary of a day tour to Luxor from Hurghada?

-Day tours to Luxor begin with an early-morning departure from your hotel in Hurghada.
-Then you will enjoy the beautiful scenery of the Red Sea mountains and the River Nile on the four-hour coach transfer.
+Day tours to Luxor begin with an early morning departure from your hotel in Hurghada.
+Then, on the four-hour coach transfer, you will enjoy the beautiful scenery of the Red Sea mountains and the River Nile.

 On arrival in the city, you will visit several archaeological sites, such as the Temple of Karnak, the Valley of the Kings, the Temple of Queen Hatshepsut, and the Colossi of Memnon.
 Before returning to Hurghada in the evening, there will be a lunch break and the chance to enjoy some free time in Luxor for shopping.

-What kinds of tours are available to go to Luxor?
+What kinds of tours are available in Luxor?

-There are several day trips to Luxor from Hurghada, ranging from guided group tours and private transfers to overnight stays and even Nile cruises.
+Several day trips to Luxor from Hurghada are available, ranging from guided group tours and private transfers to overnight stays and even Nile cruises.

 Before booking, consider the time you want to spend on your Luxor tour, the type of transport you prefer, and if you wish to visit other attractions.